Is Bari Safe for Tourists? What You Should Know Before You Go

 We arrived in Bari Old Town at 11pm, hence our first encounter with the city was finding parking in one of the many parking garages next to the Bari Old Town, then walking late at night through the Old town to get to our accommodation.

-Overall, the walking in the city at night never felt unsafe to me, it was well light in most places along major roads and routes in the Old Town.
+Overall, walking in the city at night never felt unsafe to me, it was well light in most places along major roads and routes in the Old Town.

-One things I would note if you’re staying in Bari’s Old town is that the ZTL (restricted traffic zone) operates in this area.
+One thing I would note if you’re staying in Bari’s Old town is that the ZTL (restricted traffic zone) operates in this area.
 As such, even if you are catching a taxi or rideshare to your accommodation at night, you will likely be dropped off at the ZTL zones border as cars are often restricted from going into the Old Town itself.
 So be prepared to walk some distance at night to get to your accommodation.

 As long as you exercise vigilance and stick to main roads and streets that are well lit, it feels safe to walk in Bari at night.